boredanalyst/breast_cancer_analysis/README.md

-# breast_cancer_analysis
+# Breast Cancer Analysis
-A simple analysis of breast cancer tumor sizes and texture.
+An exploratory analysis of breast tumor sizes and other similar features based on the dataset available in https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data